jaySiddhapura-eng/directive-deepdive-ch7/README.md

     }
     ~~~

-## Creating custom structural directive
+## Creating Custom Structural Directive

 1. Create the ```unless``` directive, which work exactly opposite to the ```*ngIf``` directive